opnfv/armband/docs/installationprocedure/installation.instruction.rst

    currently only affects AArch64 targets (see *Reference 15*).

-   When using some AArch64 platforms as controller nodes, WSREP SST synchronisation using default backend provider (xtrabackup-v2) might fail, so a mechanism that allows selecting a different WSREP SST provider has been introduced.
+   When using some AArch64 platforms as controller nodes, WSREP SST synchronisation using default backend provider (xtrabackup-v2) used to fail, so a mechanism that allows selecting a different WSREP SST provider has been introduced.